 This specialty license plate will create a dedicated funding source for the Florida Firefighters Charities.
 The fund is a clearinghouse for charitable requests and community projects.
 The fees generated from the license plate sales will be distributed back to local, eligible charities chosen by the Firefighters in the counties where it was sold.
-This can be MDA, Habitat for Humanity, American Heart Association, local hospitals, to name a few.
+This can be MDA, Habitat for Humanity, American Heart Association, Wounded Warrior Project, Special Olympics Florida, Down Syndrome Association, and local hospitals, to name a few.

 How Do I Get a Tag?